wasifekbal/NewsOdyssey/README.md

 # NewsOdyssey

 NewsOdyssey is a news web app that shows the latest news and headlines every day.
-From sports to politics and from technology to weather reports, all kinds of news are in one place.
+From sports to politics and from technology to weather reports, all kinds of news in one place.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).